Nordica (airline)

-Nordica, part of the Nordic Aviation Group AS together with its subsidiary Xfly, was an Estonian charter airline which was the also flag carrier of Estonia from 2016 to 2019, a capacity purchase arrangement provider, headquartered in Tallinn, with its office premises in the vicinity of Tallinn Airport.
-The company used to operate scheduled flights to Sweden, but those flights ceased in October 2023, and as of October 2023, the airline focused on operations under wet-lease contracts on behalf of other European airlines.
+Nordic Aviation Group AS, later rebranded Nordica, was an Estonian charter airline which became also the nation flag carrier from 2016 to 2019.
+At first it was in fact a capacity purchase arrangement provider, headquartered in Tallinn, with offices nearby Tallinn Airport.
+The company operated scheduled flights to Sweden, but these ceased in October 2019 and subsequently the airline focused on wet-lease contracts on behalf of other European airlines.
 Nordica also operated PSOs.
-The company shut down in November 2024 after negotiations to find a buyer fell through.
+The company shut down on 20 November 2024 after negotiations to find a buyer fell through.